cboyd0319/job-private-scraper-filter/docs/FUTURE_ENHANCEMENTS.md

 # 🚀 Future Enhancements Roadmap

-This document outlines potential enhancements that could maximize the effectiveness of the Private Job Scraper & Filter while maintaining our core principle of **super easy deployment and use**.
+This document outlines potential enhancements that could maximize the effectiveness of the Private Job Scraper & Filter while maintaining the core principle of **super easy deployment and use**.

-> **Current Focus**: We're prioritizing making the core solution as robust and reliable as possible.
+> **Current Focus**: I'm prioritizing making the core solution as robust and reliable as possible.
 These enhancements represent future possibilities based on community feedback and demand.

-**Want to see any of these features?** Please [create an issue](https://github.com/cboyd0319/job-private-scraper-filter/issues) or start a [discussion](https://github.com/cboyd0319/job-private-scraper-filter/discussions) to let us know!
+**Want to see any of these features?** Please [create an issue](https://github.com/cboyd0319/job-private-scraper-filter/issues) or start a [discussion](https://github.com/cboyd0319/job-private-scraper-filter/discussions) to let me know!

 ---